quoll/crg-turtle/README.md

 Clojure applications also work much more conveniently and efficiently with keywords.
 Keywords can be converted back into IRIs using the prefix-map from the parser.

+Note that it is possible for the parser to generate Keywords with a namespace and and empty name.
+This is legal both as a QName and as a Keyword, though Clojure does not have a literal representation for nameless Keywords.

 ## Java and Clojure

 While this project uses Beaver as the parser generator, the only Java code written for the project